 Housed in the Great Guild Hall, this newly renovated museum's permanent exhibition, entitled 'Spirit of Survival', covers 11,000 years of Estonia's history with interactive displays and text in Estonian and English (audio-guides available in Russian and English).
-The building itself, built 1407 - 1410, is significant as the home of Tallinn's union of wealthy merchants and is a sight worth visiting in its own right.
+The building, built 1407 - 1410, is significant as the home of Tallinn's union of wealthy merchants and is a sight worth visiting in its own right.
 As part of the renovations, several formal rooms and cellars have now been opened to the public for the first time.
 Next to the museum, follow the Börsi Passage where Estonia's history is set in the stone path (when it's not covered in snow), from the pre-history, through the present-day.
+The exhibition 'I love you, Georg Ots' is on display from October 18 until May 31, 2020.
+The famous singer and actor Georg Ots (1920-1975) was adored for his talent and charm.
+He was highly regarded in Estonia, as well as in Russia and Finland.
+The exhibition looks at the actor's life and work through the eyes of his admirers and aims to unravel the meaning of Georg Ots for his contemporaries and his place in Estonian culture.

 Show on map